arsenal9971/BMS_stud_reps/Meeting_11_01_16.md

 ### January:

-- 19.01 Admissions Meeting/Board Meeting - Yuya, Héctor and Brent going.
+- 19.01 Admissions Meeting/Board Meeting - Héctor and Brent going.
 - 27.01 Ice Skating (Yuya takes care of the place) - Héctor, Josue and Brent will be there.

 (send an e-mail to Srijanie after the admissions meeting to ask her for precise dates of return, Héctor).

 ### February:

 - 10.02.
-Billard after BMS Friday in Pool and Cigars that is in KulturBraurei- Josue, Héctor and Brent (Brent write the e-mail to students).
+Billiards after BMS Friday in Pool and Cigars that is in KulturBraurei- Josue, Héctor and Brent (Brent write the e-mail to students).
 - 19.02. (from 19.00 to 24.00) Pizza dinner welcome participants - Brent (responsible for this, write Benita for the security) and Héctor (Josue will be present).
 - 20/21.02.
 Sildes presentation about the life and study in Berlin - Hector and Josue.
 - 21.02.
 BMS Math quiz where everybody will participate and we will have group prizes and Beer night (Bauhaus Südstern, one beer per applicant) - Héctor and Josue.